 The young lady complaining of Scottish lice was Lady Anne Clifford (1590-1676) who wrote a brief but lively memoir of 1603.
 She was 13 at the time, and not much went right for her.
-Too young to join her mother, the Countess of Cumberland, in watching by Queen Elizabeth’s coffin, and not tall enough to walk in the funeral procession.
+Too young to join her mother, the Countess of Cumberland, in watching by Queen Elizabeth’s coffin.
+Not tall enough to walk in the funeral procession.
 Not allowed to go to the coronation because of the plague, nor offered a position as a Lady of Queen Anne’s Privy Chamber.
 Plus her parents were separated, and not on speaking terms…

 The two ladies Harry mentions are Lucy Russell, Countess of Bedford, whose husband was among the first to abandon the Earl of Essex, and the former Frances Prannell, now Frances Seymour, Countess of Hertford.
 Her interest in the Earl of Southampton was first noted by Gib in 1598.
 She continued asking astrologer Simon Forman about him until 1601.